Mimocro/SMNexusAutoDL/README.md

 The basic button templates assume that you have a classic vortex theme, and a standard nexusmods dark theme (idk if they even have a white theme).
 If you are using a different vortex theme or a browser extension in a browser that changes colors, set it as described or go to the `assets` folder and replace the existing image with your own screenshots.
 Note, this script compares image RGB (actually brg but it doesnt matter at all) values and it will not convert them to grayscale.
 This is done due to the minimization of false positives.
 If something is not working as expected, adjust parameters as described under Adjusting parameters.

+## Wabbajack
+Simply start downloading modlist.
+Like thats it.
+Start modlist installation, it will open browser inside wabbakjack and then just start this script.

 # Running the Script

 ## Using prebuild exe